hessikaveh/hessikaveh/README.md

 ## 🚀 About Me

 - 🔭 I’m currently working on **scalable machine learning solutions for supply chain and retail use cases**
-- 🌱 I’m currently learning **Rust and topics distributed computing**
+- 🌱 I’m currently learning **Rust and topics in distributed computing**

 ## 🛠️ Technologies & Tools